Introduction

 Identifying Programs that are Right for You

-The Department of Statistics has reviewed IAP programs and identified programs that are a good fit for students who want to earn Statistics credit abroad below.
+The Department of Statistics has reviewed programs and identified programs that are a good fit for students who want to earn Statistics credit abroad below.
 However, courses offered as part of these programs may not be guaranteed to be the best fit for you depending on where you are in the major.

 The above is not an exhaustive list of all programs that offer Statistics courses.
 There may be other programs that are a better fit for your individual needs or interests.
-Research all programs using the IAP Program Search page.
+Research all programs using the Program Search page.